getck/InspectorNetworkReachability/04-integration-and-remediation.md

 Do we see a rule blocking SSH?

-But if SSH is completely blocked to the instance, how can legitmate administrators configure the machine?
+But if SSH is completely blocked to the instance, how can legitimate administrators configure the machine?
 Well, they can modify the Security Group and then the NACL through their Change Process.
 But if they want to make sure the instance wasn't compromised there's another option.

 20. Click on Services on the top right and click on Systems Manager